yelo-npm/is/README.md

-	 is.node(var): checks if var is a dom node (browser only) is.regexp(var): checks if var is a regular expression is.same(var, var...): checks if all passed variables have the same type, without specifying the type is.type(var): returns the type of var
+	 is.node(var): checks if var is a dom node (browser only) is.regexp(var): checks if var is a regular expression is.same(var, var...): checks if all passed variables have the same type, without specifying the type is.referenced(var): checks if var is passed by reference (aka, object, array, etc) or by value (string or number) is.type(var): returns the type of var
 	 is(var): same as above
 	 is(var,type): checks if "var" is of type "type"